infernet-h2020/MetaME/docs/documentation.md

 + `a` and `d`: the means and variances of the univariate Gaussian of the approximation;
 + `c`: the coefficient or Lagrange multipliers **c** ensuring the fit of the experimental means;
 + `G`: the &gamma; Lagrange multipliers ensuring the fit of the (average) experimental variances;
-+ &nu;<sup>e</sup> : the set of auxiliary fluxes at convergence (their values mirror *exactly* the experimental means);
++ &nu;<sup>e</sup> : the expected value of the auxiliary fluxes at convergence (their values mirror *exactly* the experimental means);
 + &Sigma;: the covariance matrix of the fluxes &nu;;
-+ H: the entropy of the multivariate Gaussian approximating the joint flux distribution.
++ H: the entropy of the multivariate Gaussian approximating the &nu;-flux distribution.

 ### Example